prodigisoftwares/aiiabox/PROJECT_OVERVIEW.md

 Reason: Almost every RAG app out there completely fucking sucks and is extremely unreliable or too difficult for the average person to set up.

+## Design Philosophy

+**Minimal & Functional, Not Corporate:**

+- No fancy marketing-style designs, gradients, or unnecessary animations
+- Clean, straightforward interface inspired by Open WebUI (proven, functional design)
+- Every UI element serves a purpose - no fluff or bloat
+- Functionality first, polish second
+- Sidebar-based navigation for desktop (proven app pattern)
+- Dark mode support built-in from the start
+- Mobile-first responsive design approach
+- Progressive enhancement (works without JavaScript, enhanced with JS)
+- No duplicate UI elements or redundant buttons
+- Clean typography and spacing using Tailwind CSS
+- Minimal, smooth transitions (200-300ms) only where they add value

 I am using my own dockerize project to build the starting dev environment.
 So that will not need to be set up.

 The AI chat will allow for: